TheMoonDevs/Intern-React-Native-Assessment/README.md

 - `After`: Should have your work/code.

 ## Objective
-Refactor the existing app to improve readability, scalability, and maintainability
+Enhance and Refactor the existing app to improve readability, scalability, and maintainability

 ## Requirements
 **1. Navigation Setup: (use react native navigation)**